Digital signing is what makes digital contract management complete

 - They cannot be faked.

-- They can be easily shared over networks.
+- They can be easily shared across networks.

 5. What are the benefits of digital signing and digital contract management?

-We live in a globalized world in which companies from different countries and regions have to work together on a daily basis.
-In order to comply with supply or production chains, coordination must function as smoothly as if all actors were sitting at one table in one place , speaking the same language and subject to the same laws.
-Since this is not the case in reality, we need tools that help us to imitate this condition as much as possible.
+We live in a globalized world in which companies from a wide variety of countries and regions have to work together every day.
+In order to comply with supply or production chains, coordination must function as smoothly as if all the players were sitting at the same table in one place, speaking the same language and subject to the same laws.
+But since this is not the case in reality, we need tools that help us mimic this state as best we can.

-This is where modern solutions for contract management, also known as contract lifecycle management , come into play.
-A contract can be sent to the next recipient for signature within seconds, whether that person is sitting just one room away or on a completely different continent.
+This is where modern contract management solutions, also known as contract lifecycle management, come into play.
+A contract can be sent to the next recipient for signature in seconds, whether that person is sitting just one room away or on a completely different continent.

-For your customer contracts, the qualified digital signature offers a legally compliant form of signature.
-The benefits are obvious: in the digital environment, you can create a clear expression of will that is recognized as full-fledged in court.
-Contract software offers further advantages in terms of legal certainty: Individual steps can be traced at any time and from any location.
+For your customer contracts, the qualified digital signature offers a legally secure form of signature.
+The benefit is obvious: you can create an unambiguous statement of intent in the digital environment that will be recognized as fully valid in court.
+Contract software offers further advantages in terms of legal certainty: individual steps can be traced at any time and from any location.
 This means, for example, that changes to content can always be traced directly back to the respective user.

 A system for digital contracts and signatures even knows at what time a change took place.
-In addition, it helps employees to create smooth workflows for contracts: Once you have put your signature, the software knows to whom the document must be transmitted in the next step and also what this person has to do.
-In this way, delays can be avoided, especially when forwarding contracts.
+It also supports employees in creating smooth workflows for contracts: as soon as you have set your signature, the software knows to whom the document must be sent in the next step and also what this person has to do.
+In this way, delays can be avoided, especially in the forwarding of contracts.

 6. Digital contract management in GEDYS IntraWare CRM

-Result: With the introduction of qualified electronic signatures and digital contract management, you not only gain legal certainty but also save a lot of paper and time.
-Set an example for sustainability and already have resources: Use Digital Signing!
+Conclusion: With the introduction of qualified electronic signatures and digital contract management, you not only gain legal certainty, but also save a lot of paper and time.
+Set an example for sustainability and save resources: Use digital signing!